danchege/MY-PORTFOLIO-WEBSITE/README.md

 - Lists links to GitHub repositories for projects I have worked on, with descriptions of each project.

 ### Contact Me Section:
 - Displays social media icons and links for easy communication.
+Includes a contact form with validation.

 ---

-## 5. **Inline Styles**
-Some inline styles are used in the `index.html` file for quick adjustments, such as:
-- Centering the welcome message in the header.
-- Styling the footer text.

----

 ## 6. **Responsive Design**
-The website uses `flexbox` for layout management, ensuring that elements are aligned and spaced properly on different screen sizes.
+The website uses `flexbox` and media queries to ensure proper alignment and spacing on different screen sizes.

 ---